 We also support our manufacturers, who often play a significant role in design, to help them produce stairs that meet the expectations of clients in terms of a stair’s look, while ensuring they manufacture the highest quality stairs.

-In 2016 we will be publishing a Guide to cover General Access Stairs and we are happy to provide advice to all specifiers and designers of staircases via our helpline on 0844 209 2610.Become a Stair
+We have also just released the Design Guide 2: Common Timber Stairs to assist stair designers, manufacturers and building professionals involved in the design and specification of common timber stairs for the UK market and we are happy to provide advice to all specifiers and designers of staircases via our helpline on 0844 209 2610.Become a Stair

 Scheme Member Find a Stair Scheme Member